yoheimuta/mobile-videoplayer.js/README.md

 iOS Safari(iOS6, iOS7, iOS8), Android(2.2, 4.4, 5)
 ```

-Confirmed that time to complete loading and then start video is about 3~4 sec in mobile 3G network.
+Also confirmed that time to complete loading and then start video is about 3~4 sec in mobile 3G network.

 ### Install